hank-ai/darknet/README.md

 >
 > Note that the output of the `cmake` command in the previous step is a normal Visual Studio solution file, `Darknet.sln`.
 If you are a software developer who regularly uses the Visual Studio GUI instead of `msbuild.exe` to build projects, you can ignore the command-line and load the Darknet project in Visual Studio or VS Code.

-Once building has finished, create an installation package:
+If you want, you can stop here.
+You should now have this file you can run:  `C:\src\Darknet\build\src\Release\Darknet.exe`.
+Run this to test:  `C:\src\Darknet\build\src\Release\Darknet.exe version`.

+To properly package up Darknet, the libraries, the include files, and the necessary DLLs, create the NSIS installation package like this:

     msbuild.exe /property:Platform=x64;Configuration=Release PACKAGE.vcxproj

-This will create a `darknet-VERSION.exe` file.
-Installing this will:
+This will create a `darknet-VERSION.exe` file in the `build` directory.

+> If you get an error about some missing CUDA DLLs such as `cublas64_12.dll`, then manually copy the CUDA `.dll` files into the same output directory as `Darknet.exe`.
+For example:
+>
+>     `copy "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.2\bin\*.dll" src\Release\`
+>
+> Once the files have been copied, re-run the last command to generate the NSIS installation package.

+Installing the NSIS installation package will:

-* Create a directory call `Darknet`, such as `C:/Program Files/Darknet/`.
+* Create a directory called `Darknet`, such as `C:\Program Files\Darknet\`.
 * Install the `darknet.exe` CLI application, as well as required `.dll` files
 * Install the neccesary Darknet `.dll`, `.lib` and `.h` files to use `darknet.dll` from another application.
 * Install the template `.cfg` files.

 You are now done!
-Darknet has been built and installed into `C:/Program Files/Darknet/`.
-Run this to test:  `C:/Program Files/Darknet/bin/darknet.exe version`.
+Darknet has been built and installed into `C:\Program Files\Darknet\`.
+Run this to test:  `C:\Program Files\Darknet\bin\darknet.exe version`.

 # Using Darknet